-It may sound like an impossible task, but a specialist RTA Claims Solicitor should be able to secure these for you.
+It may sound like an impossible task, but a specialist Car Accidents Solicitor should be able to secure these for you.

-Nobody hopes to be involved in, or be a victim of a hit and run road traffic accident.
+Nobody hopes to be involved in, or be a victim of a hit and run car accident.
 But in the event this happens, this three-point guide gives enough practical information regarding your next steps.